thedunston/troublevent/README.md

 The triblet gets posted to a web server and the student downloads it and executes 'Question1Week9Lab.exe' and should be able to respond that the cmdlet Get-Process was executed based on the output.

 ### Simulate an 'acker downloading a script, excuting it, and uploading the results.
 Here you can test a new hires forensic skills based on what information they ask for to start the investigation and the process they perform to determine what happened.
 Test their network flow analysis and host-based forensic analysis skills to determine what occurred on the host.
+The triblet below writes the file *first.bash* to the filesystem, and copies the script text under *theScript* into the file, executes it and then deletes the *first.bash* file before the triblet exits.

 `cp -r runscript Lab18`